PimmyTrousers/ComputerAlgorithms/AlgorithmNotes.md

 - 	Char : \u0000
 - 	String : null
 - 	Boolean : false

--	Static Code, we reference it by the class name and then the name of the method
+---
--	Instance code, we reference by a state and then the name of the method
+We reference static code by the class name and then the name of the method.
+We reference Instance code with  a state and then the name of the method.

 # 9/1/16
 ## Continuing Java